zakilive/iot-cloud-riot/README.md

 - Open the cloned project repository,
 - Inside `IOT_final_project` copy this `temperature_mqttsn` folder and paster it inside Riot OS `example` folder

-We need Makefile and main.c files together to run any RIOT application. `temperature_mqttsn` folder have this both
+We need Makefile and main.c files together to flash any RIOT application. `temperature_mqttsn` folder have this both

 [For flashing check this sensor node section](#sensor_node)